For over 76 years, Adoption Matters has provided support to adopted adults and birth families.

 We cover a large geographical area in the UK, including the whole of the North of England, parts of Wales, Stoke, Staffordshire and Shropshire.
 Check our coverage map here for further information.

 What is a Voluntary Adoption Agency (VAA)?
 VAA’s are independent, not for profit organisations offering a personalised service to adopters from all backgrounds.
-We work in partnership with local authorities and regional adoption agencies across the whole of the UK to find families for children in care who are unable to stay with their birth relatives.
-VAAs place around a quarter of all children for adoption in the UK.
-Hear from some adoptive parents why they chose to adopt through a VAA.
+We work in partnership with Local Authorities and Regional Adoption Agencies across the whole of the UK to find families for children in care who are unable to stay with their birth relatives.
+Adoption Matters is also a registered children’s charity.